 - 4.2.2 Policies cannot be set by any individual officer, Board member, committee, committee member, or any other ISCD member.
 All ISCD policies must receive Board approval, except policies related to certification, which are approved by the Certification Council.

 - 4.2.3.
-The Executive Committee may act in the name and with the full power of the Board during intervals between meetings of the Board on any matter requiring action by the Directors,except as such authority is specifically restricted by Section 712 of the New York Not-for-Profit Corporation Law.
+The Executive Committee may act in the name and with the full power of the Board during intervals between meetings of the Board on any matter requiring action by the Directors, except as such authority is specifically restricted by Section 712 of the New York Not-for-Profit Corporation Law.
 Voting members of the Executive Committee consist of the President, President-Elect, Vice President, Secretary, and Treasurer.
-The Executive Director/CEO shall serve as an Ex Officio member of the Executive Committee, without a vote.
+The Executive Director/CEO and Immediate Past President shall serve as an Ex Officio members of the Executive Committee, without a vote.
 The President may allow additional ISCD members to participate but not have voting rights at Executive Committee meetings.

 SECTION 3: ELECTION AND TERMS